Pixie Cut Hairstyles Ideas

 Pixie Bob (Pixob)

-The pixie bob sometimes called a “pixob” blends the structure of a pixie with the length of a cropped bob.
-The back is cut short and stacked, while the front sections are left longer to graze the jawline or cheekbones.
-It’s the ideal cut for women considering a full pixie but not quite ready to commit to extreme shortness.
+The pixie bob affectionately called the “pixob” is the perfect bridge between a classic bob and a full pixie.
+The back is cut short like a pixie, while the front panels are left longer, grazing the cheekbones or jaw.
+It’s the ideal entry point for women who love the idea of a pixie but aren’t quite ready to commit to going fully short.

 Don't Miss: Curly Hairstyle Ideas for Effortless Styling and Volume